unaizurbano/ENCE_4110_Unai_Zurbano/Lab1/README.md

 ### Demonstration

+*Figure 2.6 — 2-to-1 4-bit Multiplexer Demonstration*

 <img src="IMG/Part_II_Demonstration.gif" width="500">

-## PART III
+## PART III -- 4-to-1 2-bit Multiplexer
-### Module with the funcitonality of a 4-to-1 2 bit multiplexer

-Using Logisim Evolution we can simulated the functionality of both a 2-to-1 1bit and 2-to-1 8bit multimplexer to understant how it works.
+### Objective
+Implement and test a 4-to-1 multiplexer that handles 2-bit inputs using Verilog on the DE10-Lite FPGA.

+### Logic / Design
+A 4-to-1 2-bit multiplexer can be built by combining two instances of a 4-to-1 1-bit multiplexer.

+*Figure 3.1 — 2-bit 4-to-1 multiplexer logic*

 <img src="IMG/Part_III_2bitMUX_Demonstration.gif" width="300">

-As we only have ten selectors in our FPGA, we will implement a 4-to-1 2bit multimplexer.
-In it will be two 4-to-1 1bit multimplexers with the following logic:
+### Implementation

+*Figure 3.2 — 1-bit 4-to-1 multiplexer Implementation*

 <img src="IMG/Part_III_mux_4_1_1_bit.png" width="300">

+*Figure 3.3 — 2-bit 4-to-1 multiplexer Implementation*

 <img src="IMG/Part_III_mux_4_1_2_bit.png" width="300">

-And in our main file we will need to call the 4-to-1 2bit using the selector switches and the LEDs.
+*Figure 3.4 — Main block Implementation*

 <img src="IMG/Part_III_main.png" width="300">

-Bellow can be seen a demonstration:
+### Demonstration

+*Figure 3.5 — 4-to-1 2-bit Multiplexer Demonstration*

 <img src="IMG/Part_III_Demonstration.gif" width="500">

-## PART IV
+## PART IV -- 7-segments display decoder to dsiplay letters [H, E, L, O]

+### Objective
-### Module of a 7 segments decoder to print the letters "H", "E", "L" and "O"
+Implement and test a module of a 7 segments decoder to display the letters "H", "E", "L" and "O".

-Using Logisim Evolution we can simulated the functionality of a 7 segment decoder to understant how it works.
-In our case we will only use 7 bits, the "dot" (8th bit is not needed)
+### Logic / Design
+A 7-segment decoder is used to display the characters or numbers desiared with a 3-bit input.
+In this implementation, are only needed 7 bits, the "dot" (8th bit is not needed).
+And to make the design simple, only four charactersare included in the table plus the 'Blank' character.

+*Figure 4.1 — 7-segment decoder logic*

 <img src="IMG/Part_IV_7seg_Demonstration.gif" width="300">

-To define the logic, we would use the following Look Up Table (LUT).
-As our 7 segment displays are NOT active in high, whenever we want them to be off, we will set them as 1.
-After doing the Kmaps, we can implement the logic.
+To define the logic, a Look Up Table (LUT) is needed.
+The 7 segment displays are NOT active in high, whenever are required to be off, will be set to 1.

+*Figure 4.2 — 7-segment LUT*

 | Input (c2 c1 c0) | Output (HEX segments) | Letter |
 |------------------|------------------------|--------|
 | 000              | 0111111                | H      |